Singer Taylor Swift helps boost voter registrations after endorsement

 Many celebrities identify as liberals, and Democrat Hillary Clinton enjoyed broad support from actors, musicians and other popular figures in 2016.

-The most notable celebrity to support Trump may be the rapper Kanye West, who was expected to visit the White House on Thursday.
+The most notable celebrity to support Trump may be the rapper Kanye West, who has been invited for lunch with the president at the White House on Thursday.

 West and Swift famously engaged in a years-long feud after West interrupted Swift’s acceptance speech at the 2009 MTV Video Music Awards to question why she had won.

-Trump, who has endorsed Blackburn, said on Monday that Swift “doesn’t know anything about” Blackburn, when he was asked at the White House about the pop star’s post.

-“Let’s say that I like Taylor’s music about 25 percent less now,” he added.

-Reporting by Joseph Ax in New York; Editing by Lisa Shumaker and Jeffrey Benkoe
+Reporting by Joseph Ax in New York; Editing by Lisa Shumaker, Bill Tarrant and Jonathan Oatis